List of awards and nominations received by Aamir Khan: Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group to honour both artistic and technical excellence of professionals in the Hindi language film industry of India.
 The Filmfare ceremony is one of the oldest film events in India, established in 1954.

 The Filmfare Awards have been often referred to as the Hindi film industry's equivalent to the Academy Awards.

 National Film Awards

 The National Film Awards is one of the most prominent film award ceremonies in India.
 Established in 1954, it is administered by the International Film Festival of India and the Indian government's Directorate of Film Festivals.
 The awards are presented by the President of India.
-Due to their national scale, they are considered to be Indian cinema's equivalent to the Academy Awards.